Bolton: Economy

 as well retail parks and leisure facilities close to the town centre and in the surrounding towns and suburbs.
 Tourism plays a part in the economy, visitor attractions include Hall i' th' Wood, Smithills Hall and Country Park, Last Drop Village, Barrow Bridge and the Bolton Steam Museum.

 There are several regeneration projects planned for Bolton over the next ten years, including Church Wharf by Ask Developments and Bluemantle and Merchant's Quarter by local developer Charles Topham group, which together will contribute 1000000 sqft of business space.
 The Bolton Innovation Zone is a large £300 million development with the University of Bolton at its core.
+Bolton is pursuing major redevelopment projects in its town centre, including the regeneration of Crompton Place and Church Wharf areas, aimed at promoting residential, commercial, and leisure spaces.